ietf-tools/bibxml-service/docs/ref/glossary.rst

    citation
        In BibXML service codebase and documentation,
-       sometimes mistakenly used as a synonym for :term:`bibliograhpic item`.
+       sometimes mistakenly used as a synonym for :term:`bibliographic item`.

    docid
    document identifier